CFSAN-Biostatistics/snp-pipeline/docs/installation.rst

 Note: Picard is required when removing deplicate reads and when realigning reads around indels.
 Both of these functions are enabled by default, but can be disabled in the configuration file.

 Note: GATK is required when realigning reads around indels, which is enabled by default, but can be disabled in the configuration file.

 Step 3 - Environment Variables
 ------------------------------
-Define the CLASSPATH environment variable to specify the location of the Picard and VarScan jar files.
+Define the CLASSPATH environment variable to specify the location of the Picard, VarScan, and GATK jar files.
 Add the following lines (or something similiar) to your .bashrc file::

     export CLASSPATH=~/software/varscan.v2.3.9/VarScan.jar:$CLASSPATH
     export CLASSPATH=~/software/picard/picard.jar:$CLASSPATH
     export CLASSPATH=~/software/GenomeAnalysisTK-3.8-1-0-gf15c1c3ef/GenomeAnalysisTK.jar:$CLASSPATH

-The order is important.
-The GATK path should be before Picard in the CLASSPATH environment variable.

 Step 4 - Python
 ---------------